EmilGeorgievIT/MovieAPP/README.md

 ## Running server

-Go to server folder and Run `npm start`
+Go to server folder and Run `npm start` for production or `npm run start-development` for development env

-Add .env file with your configuration
+Add .env file with your configuration for production and Add .env.development file with your configuration for development env

 PORT=50